 This scenario is frequently the case with young people who are experiencing problems.
 By definition, anyone under the age of eighteen years of age is subject to child protection.
 In working with anyone under the age of eighteen years of age it is essential to have a parent to work with to address any child protection concerns.
 Ideally, helping parent(s) to help their child(ren) creates a more ‘robust’ family, wherein the family is much more able to help-itself and the individuals within the family.

-Research at this service to December 2018 suggested improvements in depression can occur through family work.
-Following are improvements seen for four clients, average age 16 years (range early teens to early twenties) after an average of nine sessions:
+Research at this service to February 2019 suggested improvements in depression can happen through family work.
+Following are improvements seen for five clients, average age 16 years (range early teens to early twenties) after an average of eight sessions:

 This naturalistic research showed on average a large improvement for symptoms of depression during family counselling.

-Research at this service to December 2018 suggested improvements in anxiety can occur through family work.
-Following are improvements seen for three clients, average age 18 years (range early teens to early twenties) after an average of thirteen sessions:
+Research at this service to February 2019 suggested improvements in anxiety can occur through family work.
+Following are improvements seen for four clients, average age 18 years (range early teens to early twenties) after an average of eleven sessions: